tableau/TabPy/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-TabPy (Tableau Python Server) is external server implementation which allows expanding Tableau with executing Python scripts on table calculation.
+TabPy (Tableau Python Server) is external server implementation which allows expanding Tableau with executing Python scripts in table calculation.

 All documentation is in the [docs](docs) folder.
 Consider reading it the next
 order: